niels-slotboom/notes/Submanifolds.typ

 \ \
 *Vanishing Torsion* A connection provides us with a means of comparing vectors at nearby points and describing how they change as we move infinitesimally along a given direction.
 Given two vector fields $X,Y in Gamma(T cal(M))$, the covariant derivatives $nabla_X Y$ and $nabla_Y X$ describe how $Y$ changes along the flow of $X$, and how $X$ changes along the flow of $Y$, respectively.

-On a flat space, one can think of the vectors $X,Y,X+epsilon nabla_Y X$, and $Y + epsilon nabla_X Y$ as forming a parallelogram for infinitesimal $alpha$, assuming $[X,Y] = 0$.
+On a flat space, one can think of the vectors $X,Y,X+alpha nabla_Y X$, and $Y + alpha nabla_X Y$ as forming a parallelogram for infinitesimal $alpha$, assuming $[X,Y] = 0$.
 However, on a general manifold with arbitrary connection, this parallelogram may fail to close.
 There are two distinct reasons for this failure:
 + The flow paths of $X$ and $Y$ do not commute, i.e., following $X$ then $Y$ leads to a different point than following $Y$ then $X$.
 This is encoded by the Lie bracket $[X,Y]$.
 + The change in the transported vector fields differs, i.e., $nabla_X Y != nabla_Y X$.
 This is an intrinsic feature of the connection.